Instructions Reference

 </xsl:merge>

-This pattern handles any number of log files without listing them individually.
+This pattern handles every log file in the directory without listing them individually.

 #Comparison with for-each-group